stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

    - Has enhanced type safety with proper error handling
    - Includes comprehensive logging for troubleshooting

+8. **Development Tools Integration**: Implemented MCP server frameworks to enhance development workflow:
+   - Installed and configured the Context7 MCP server for up-to-date library documentation
+   - Set up the MCP configuration in `cline_mcp_settings.json` using GitHub repository URL format
+   - Configured the server to use the npm package `@upstash/context7-mcp@latest`
+   - Tested functionality by retrieving documentation for React hooks
+   - Established a standardized approach for MCP server configuration and security settings

 ## Recently Validated

 1. **Pinecone Vector Validation Testing**: